Star Trek III: The Search for Spock poster

 The inciting incident occurs at 13 minutes when Kirk learns that McCoy has Spock's katra trapped in his mind and will die unless it's returned to Vulcan.
 The only way to save McCoy and honor Spock is to retrieve Spock's body from the Genesis planet - a mission Starfleet explicitly forbids..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Kirk makes the active choice to steal the Enterprise and go to Genesis, defying Starfleet orders.
+This reveals the protagonist's commitment to Kirk makes the active choice to steal the Enterprise and go to Genesis, defying Starfleet orders.
 He tells his crew: "The word is no. I am therefore going anyway."
 This irreversible decision launches them into their mission to save Spock., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The Enterprise arrives at Genesis to find the Grissom destroyed and the planet destabilizing.
+Notably, this crucial beat The Enterprise arrives at Genesis to find the Grissom destroyed and the planet destabilizing.
 David reveals his terrible secret: he used unstable protomatter in the Genesis matrix to solve certain problems.
 This false victory (reaching Genesis) becomes a defeat - Genesis is dying and will take everyone with it., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, Kruge orders one hostage killed to force Kirk's surrender.
 David sacrifices himself to protect Spock, dying in his arms.
 Kirk's scream of anguish echoes through the bridge: "You Klingon bastard, you've killed my son."
-This is Kirk's darkest moment - the whiff of death realized., indicates the protagonist at their lowest point.
+This is Kirk's darkest moment - the whiff of death realized., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Kirk synthesizes the lesson: "The needs of the one outweigh the needs of the many."
 He decides to sacrifice the Enterprise itself - his other "love" - to save his crew and Spock.
 This realization allows him to set the auto-destruct and lure the Klingons aboard, turning their greatest weakness into strength., demonstrating the transformation achieved throughout the journey.